Pyrrha-Platform/Pyrrha-Dashboard/README.md

 ### Create services

-- Create a MySQL or MariaDB database service then use the SQL file in the [Prometeo Database](https://github.com/Call-for-Code/Prometeo-Database) repo to create the structure and populate your database instance.
+- Create a MySQL or MariaDB database service then use the SQL file in the [Pyrrah Database](https://github.com/Call-for-Code/Prometeo-Database) repo to create the structure and populate your database instance.
 - Provision an IBM App ID service instance and create a user and password within a registry and generate service credentials.
 Access is currently based only on authentication, there aren't [separate authorization control tiers](https://github.com/Call-for-Code/Prometeo-Dashboard/issues/24) (such as admin, reader, etc).

 ### Update configuration files